 “Reminiscence” is written and directed by Lisa Joy, the sister-in-law of filmmaker Christopher Nolan.
 In her ambitious first feature, Joy shows off some of the same imagination as her famous brother-in-law.
 Her high concept story has all the ingredients of a cool vintage noir – the gloomy narration, the sultry femme fatale, a tortured detective-like protagonist.
 Also its not-to-distant sci-fi dystopia makes for an interesting setting.

-But despite its promise, “Reminiscence” is more of a sampler platter of numerous other films.
+But despite its promise, “Reminiscence” is more of a sampler platter of numerous better films.
 There’s a touch of “Inception”, a pinch of “The Maltese Falcon”, a dash of “Blade Runner”, and a smidgen of “Minority Report”.
 It’s also a movie rich with intriguing concepts that are never explored in a satisfying way.
 That’s because too much time is put into an undercooked romance that has the spark but not the sizzle it needs.

 Jackman and Ferguson appeared together in 2017’s “The Greatest Showman” but this is a MUCH different movie.
 It takes place mostly in Miami where rising water levels have left it (and presumably every other major city) standing in water.
 In fact, rather than cars, boats are now the most efficient means of transportation.
 Also, the city is mostly nocturnal with businesses opening up at night so people can avoid the unbearable heat of the day.